Pierre de Vomécourt: World War II

+SOE

+On the night of 10/11 May 1941 Vomécourt was parachuted into France near Châteauroux.
+Roger Cottin soon followed, parachuting into France on the night of 13/14 May.
+Vomécourt and Cottin were the second and third SOE agents to enter France.
+He was met by radio operator, Georges Bégué, who was the first SOE agent to parachute into France.
+Pierre recruited his brothers to work in the Resistance and the three Vomécourt brothers met at Philippe's estate near Limoges and divided up resistance zones among themselves.
+Jean chose to work in eastern France, based in Pontarlier; Philippe chose Limoges as his base; and Pierre along with Cottin and Bégué would work in the north and set up a resistance network, called AUTOGIRO, based in Paris.

 On 13 June 1941, SOE airdropped two CLE Canisters onto Bas Soleil, Philippe de Vomécourt's estate 15 km east of Limoges, France.
 The canisters were dropped by an Armstrong Whitworth Whitley bomber and contained sub-machine guns, explosives, and other materials.
 Pierre and wireless operator Bégué arranged for the airdrop.
 These canisters were the first of nearly 60,000 canisters loaded with supplies and arms which SOE air-dropped to agents and resistance groups during World War II.

 Pierre and the Cat

 Vomécourt's wireless operator Georges Bégué was arrested in October 1941 and his replacement, André Bloch, was arrested by the Germans in November.
 Vomécourt was scathing about SOE's "incredible ignorance of local (i.e. anti-Semitic) conditions" in sending Bloch to France.
-Bloch may have been arrested because he had been denounced as a Jew rather than the Germans knowing he was a SOE agent.
+Vomécourt reported that Bloch was denounced as a Jew and arrested, at which point it was discovered that he was an SOE radio operator.
 Bloch was executed three months later.